 Jo McCulloch PG Dip, MBACP (Accred)

-I am an empathic, caring Accredited Counsellor who practises an Integrative model of Relational Counselling.
+I am an empathic, caring Accredited Counsellor and Supervisor who practises an Integrative model of Relational Counselling.
 I use Cognitive Behavioural Therapy alongside a Person-centred approach and Psychodynamic work.
 This is with people who have a variety of issues such as depression, anxiety, panic attacks, abuse, work with anger, relationships difficulties, OCD, food disorders, bereavement/loss, feeling suicidal and alone.
 I use short term or open ended therapy tailored to your needs.
 My emphasis is very much on creating a relaxed, supportive and non-judgemental environment and I try to tailor my therapeutic style to fit your individual needs.
 I always keep what you want at the heart of the work.
 You will be accepted in a confidential setting where you can explore your feelings safely.
 We will work together at your pace and establish what is important for you.
 The focus of this therapy links your past experiences with your present situation, the possible impact on the future and looks at your own meaning and understanding.
 This helps you to understand yourself more effectively and to take greater control of your life.
 It is often found that experiencing ourselves in this way helps us to understand and accept ourselves and others better.
 It may lead to changes in how you see yourself, your situation and others.
 Whatever the issue, there will be a way to talk about it in counselling.
 It provides an open, safe space where difficult situations and memories can be managed, held and worked through.

 I enjoy cycling, walking and social activities such as dancing and singing.
 I feel healthy wellbeing is very important for our mental health.
 I practise Mindfulness and am happy to explore relaxation and guided visualisation techniques with clients.
 I feel the ability to relax is very important in helping every day stresses.